-Golf carts are often seen as a type of toy — especially by teenage drivers who are now hitting the streets in higher numbers than ever before.
-Driving close to the maximum speed and taking a hard left causes passengers to be thrown from the vehicle.
-Teenagers and other operators need to be aware of these risks before taking the wheel.
+Golf carts are often seen as a toy — especially by teenage drivers who are now hitting the streets in higher numbers than ever before—driving close to the maximum speed and taking a hard left causes passengers to be thrown from the vehicle.
+Teenagers and other operators must know these risks before taking the wheel.
 The leading two causes of the most severe injuries are roll-over and passenger ejection.

 The legislature in South Carolina has enacted several laws pertaining to golf carts.
-When a driver understands these rules and regulations, they are more likely to operate in a safer manner.
+When drivers understand these rules and regulations, they are more likely to operate safely.
 Section 56-2-105 specifies that carts can only be operated during daylight hours.
 Other interesting points to note:

 For those drivers who would like to take these low-speed vehicles more seriously, DuPont offers an online course that focuses on safety.
 It isn’t required by law, but it probably should be; operating a golf cart is a responsibility that should not be taken lightly.

 Remembering that a golf cart can cause injury and, in some cases, even death is a good first step to operating one safely.
 Many people think that because these vehicles don’t go over 35 MPH, they can’t do any damage, but this isn’t true.
 Here are some tips to help reduce the risk of accidents and injury:

 Possibly.
 There are several things to consider when trying to get your medical costs and other damages paid after a golf cart crash.
 First, we recommend speaking with a Columbia golf cart accident attorney in a free consultation.
 They will ask you some questions about your accident and injuries to help determine who might be liable: